The First Sixty Years at the Wing, 1950 – 2010 (7 February 2010)

-After W.W.
-II (1939-1945) Veterans needed a place for fellowship, camaraderie and recreation.
+After the Second World War, Veterans needed a place for fellowship, camaraderie and recreation.
 A million Canadian men and women had enlisted in the Armed Forces during the war, over 90% voluntarily.
 The Legions and A.N.A.F. clubs on a tri-service basis provided such a haven but the individual services also started their own.
-The R.C.A.F.
-Wing was one such service club.
-During the war the R.C.A.F. alone suffered 18,000 fatalities.
-Presently there are about thirty-five Wings spread out across Canada.
+The RCAFA 200 (Summerside) Wing was one such service club.

-The Summerside R.C.A.F.
-Wing 200, now known as the Air Force Association of Canada (A.F.A.C.)
-200 Wing started in October, 1950 when thirty-eight ex W.W.
+200 Summerside Wing started in October, 1950 when thirty-eight ex W.W.
 II R.C.A.F.
 Veterans met at the Maple Leaf Gardens Dance Hall (later the site of the Regent Theatre, now the Summer Street Barz Building).
-Of the original thirty-eight members only Derek Hughes, Errol Laughlin, John Mungell and Lawrence Yeo are still living.
+Of the original thirty-eight members only Derek Hughes, John Mungell and Lawrence Yeo are still living.
 One of the first “missions” of the now airborne Wing was to assume sponsorship of the Summerside Air Cadets, a youth group started in 1941 by four non-military people including the then editor of The Journal Pioneer.

 Per Ardua Ad Astra “through adversity (arduous times) to the stars”.